stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Reason

 While semicolons are [not required][ecma-262] in most cases due to [automatic semicolon insertion][ecma-262], prefer to be explicit in specifying when a statement ends.
-Additionally, in REPL environments, semicolons acquire special meaning; notably, they silence return value output.
+Additionally, in certain REPL environments, semicolons acquire special meaning; notably, they silence return value output.

 ##### Bad Example